3dgeo-heidelberg/etrainee/course/software/software_python.md

 ### Required packages (modules)
 Different Python packages (modules) are required for in different modules/themes of this course.
 Find the list of required packages in the `.yml` files.
 You can download the yaml files for the respective modules here:
-Module 1: <a href=../assets/python_envs/etrainee_m1.yml download>etrainee_m1.yml</a>.
+Module 1: <a href=../assets/python_envs/etrainee_m1.yml download>etrainee_m1.yml</a>
-Module 3: <a href=../assets/python_envs/etrainee_m3.yml download>etrainee_m3.yml</a>.
+Module 3: <a href=../assets/python_envs/etrainee_m3.yml download>etrainee_m3.yml</a>
-Module 4: <a href=../assets/python_envs/etrainee_m4.yml download>etrainee_m4.yml</a>.
+Module 4: <a href=../assets/python_envs/etrainee_m4.yml download>etrainee_m4.yml</a>

 ### Creating the etrainee Python environment with Conda
 A recommended practice to set up Python for this course, is to create a [Conda environment](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) with all required modules (packages).
-If you are using Conda, you may use the following procedure to create an `etrainee` Python environment for each module:
+If you are using Conda, you may use the following procedure to create an `etrainee_mX` Python environment for each module:

 ```
 conda env create -f etrainee_m1.yml